Sammmy1036/Cyberpunk-2077-Mod-List-Tool/README.md

 Windows Defender and other Antivirus programs may falsely flag this as a potentially unwanted program or virus.
 It's 100% safe and most likely being flagged due to not being digitally signed by an actual publisher/developer.
 This application has already been submitted to be whitelisted from Microsoft so it should work itself out with time.

-If you do not feel comfortable downloading and installing, you can make a very cut down version of this yourself!

 _______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 ﻿